BjoernGilles/PsychometricLLaMA/README.md

 - Some German comments remain untranslated
 - Large adapter files (>100MB) are not on GitHub

+The procedure is described in detail in my master's thesis, published in the Springer's BestMasters book series, ISBN: 9783658468927

 **Need Help?** For questions, data access, or detailed explanations, reach out via:
 - GitHub Issues
 - LinkedIn: https://www.linkedin.com/in/björn-gilles/